ImKKingshuk/LockKnife/README.md

 - 🔄 **Automatic Device Connection**: Uses ADB to automatically connect to your device.
 - 🗝️ **Decryption**: Decrypts password files and displays recovered passwords.
 - 📄 **Locksettings Analysis**: Analyzes locksettings for lock screen credentials on newer Android versions.
+- 🔄 **Auto Updates**: Automatically checks for updates and updates itself to ensure you have the latest version of LockKnife.

 ## Requirements